Camphora parthenoxylon: Description

+Range and habitat

+Camphora parthenoxylon ranges from Nepal and the eastern Himalayas through Assam, Indochina, southern China, Hainan, Peninsular Malaysia, Sumatra, Java, Borneo, and the Lesser Sunda Islands.
+The species' estimated extent of occurrence (EOO) is very large at 8,025,973 km2, and its estimated area of occupancy (AOO) is 520 km2.

+It grows in primary and secondary lowland and montane tropical and subtropical humid forests, from sea level to 2,000 metres elevation.
+It can grow on sand, sandstone, or granite substrates.

+In Borneo it is found in Sarawak (Kuching and Lundu districts), Sabah (Keningau, Kota Belud, Lahad Datu, Pensiangan, Ranau, Sandakan, Tambunan, Tawau, and Tenom districts), and East Kalimantan, where it grows in lowland and montane rain forest to 2000 metres elevation, and is often found in secondary vegetation.

 Uses

 The aromatic bark of the plant is used for flavoring, not unlike many other Cinnamomum species.

 The tree is of special concern, as it is being harvested at a high rate to obtain safrole, a precursor to the pesticide synergist piperonyl butoxide, the flavorant and fragrance piperonal, and the psychoactive drug MDMA.
 Much of this illicit harvesting is happening in the Cardamom Mountains and Botum Sakor National Park in Cambodia at the moment.

 The documentary film "Forest of ecstasy" (Vanguard 2009) is investigating the issue on location.

 An extract from the bark has been shown in rats to reduce postprandial hyperglycemia.